puneetkaura/ideas/index.md

+### Disclaimer1 : Some ideas maybe injurious to your mental health and to the mental health of people around you.
+### Disclaimer2 : Use with caution!

-Welcome to pkaura's idea wiki - The good, The bad and sometimes the most ridiculous!
+## Welcome to pkaura's idea wiki - The good, The bad and ridiculous! concoctions of my brain

-## The ridiculous ones
+## The RIDICULUOUS ones !-
 * InstaBanku - Access Banku's cuteness and topness on the go, and trouble others
 * ThulluApp - Kilsaofy others
-* **[NotRelevantNow]** MakeYourOwnYo | MakeyourownEthan
+* **[NotRelevantNow]** MakeYourOwnYo | MakeyourownEthan - Your own app for the phone, People can know about you, your social profiles, contact you via chat etc.
 * Comebacks for dummies - A guide for people who are bullied to craft comebacks
 * Send joke sms on call busy - SMS's not relevant anymore
-* **[NotRelevantNow]**Collect running bibs (ADHM)
+* **[NotRelevantNow]** Collect running bibs (ADHM)
-* IOwnThis - Instagram for geeks to show of their gadgets
+* IOwnThis - Instagram for geeks to show of their gadgets.

 ## The GOOD!
-* WeWantThis - Reverse kick starter, people come together and say that they want, community volunteers and gets things built, can work for closing opensource bugs, developing new features.
+* WeWantThis - Reverse kick starter, people come together and say that they want, community volunteers and gets things built, can work for closing opensource bugs, developing new features, dev stickers, geeky t-shirts.
-* Reverse auction for restaurants/Eating places - You tell your budget, Eateries say what they can offer.
+* Reverse auction for restaurants/Leisure places - You broadcast your head count and places bid for your money.
+For eg: Go to sector-29 in Gurgaon, broadcast you are a group of 10 people and get offers from restaurants
 * Fitness based group rewards (Probably powered by blockchain smart contracts and PayTM).
 Eg: Friends decide to give Rs 1000 to the person with maximum Running mileage during the week.
-* Analyze my Phone data - API for getting call and SMS info from your phone and giving insights - Whom do you call most etc.
+* Analyze my Phone data - API for getting call and SMS info from your phone and giving insights - Whom do you call most, whom have I stopped calling.
 * DialMonk clone - Call/SMS from your computer.
 Can SMS/Call be done via email, Get a callback when you click a link in gmail.
 * KnowThyself - Dashboard, fitness tracker, sent emails, sent slack messages, calls - like exist.io,Gyroscope.
 Basically a ME_API you can send me messages get to know about myself etc.
 * SellMyData - Sell my txn history digital, Basically a marketplace for collecting data.
 Allow people to sell data for a reward (Data may be aggregated or not, anonymous or not).
 Datacoup and Data wallet
 * New Tab/New Swipe to discover stuff - Books in Chrome tab, movies in chrome tab, startups in chrome tab.
 * TagAlong - Group buying in the physical world in realtime.
 * Wemote.ly control camera of another person - like Be my eyes
-* Get a list of all Remote jobs for yourself for $10 | Post job listing at all job forums
+* Remote job aggregator | Get a list of all Remote jobs for yourself for $10 | Post job listing at all job forums
 * API for geek jokes
-* NicheJobForum - OldGeekjobs - MarketingJobs, BlockchainJobs
+* NicheJobForum - OldGeekjobs, MarketingJobs, BlockchainJobs, VC jobs.
+Highly curated.
 * Free POS for pharmacy and stores - Collect info tell which medicine where.
 * Group phone directory - Android for Companies
 * Dial someone without knowing there phone number.
 Basically an SDK - Allow person to dial from App only.